Marie Louise d'Orléans: Queen

 In July 1679, Marie was informed by her father, Philippe, and uncle, King Louis XIV of her betrothal to Charles II of Spain.
-Distressed by the arranged marriage, Marie spent most of her time weeping, since she had fallen in love with her cousin Louis.
-The proxy marriage took place at the Palace of Fontainebleau on 30 August 1679; standing for the groom was Mademoiselle d'Orléans' distant cousin Louis Armand de Bourbon, Prince of Conti.
-Until mid-September there were a series of formal events held in honour of the new Queen of Spain.
+In the beginning, the members of the Spanish government disliked the choice of Marie Louise as Queen of Spain, because she was the daughter of an English princess and, if she had a son, they disliked the prospect of the future Spanish king being related to a Protestant royal family.
+However, Marie Louise was a French princess and it was very important for the Spanish monarchy to seal the peace with France, so the Spanish ministers accepted the marriage.
+Distressed by the arranged marriage, Marie Louise spent most of her time weeping, since she had fallen in love with her cousin the dauphin.
+The contract was signed and the proxy marriage took place at the Palace of Fontainebleau on 30 August 1679; standing for the groom was Mademoiselle d'Orléans' distant cousin Louis Armand de Bourbon, Prince of Conti.
+Until mid-September, there were a series of formal events held in honour of the new Queen of Spain.
 Marie Louise went to the convent of Val-de-Grâce, before her departure, where the heart of her mother was kept.
 She would never return to France.

 Marie Louise, Charles and his mother, Mariana of Austria, attend together an ”auto da fe” from a balcony in Madrid's Plaza Mayor on 30 June 1680.
 Detail from Auto da fe (1683), painting by Francisco Rizi.
 Prado Museum, Madrid.

-On 19 November 1679, Marie Louise married Charles in person in Quintanapalla, near Burgos, Spain.
-This was the start of a lonely existence at the Spanish court.
+On 19 November 1679, Marie Louise married Charles in person in Quintanapalla, near Burgos, Spain, coinciding with the signing of the Treaties of Nijmegen between France and the Habsburg monarchy.
+The Queen made her official entrance into Madrid on the 13th of January, 1680.
 Her new husband had fallen in love with her and remained so until the end of his life.
 However, the confining etiquette of the Spanish Court (e.g., touching the Queen was forbidden) and unsuccessful attempts to bear a child caused her distress.
 Her most frequent companion was the French ambassadress, Marie Gigault de Bellefonds, the Marquise de Villars.